sdrsiddiqui/sdrsiddiqui.github.io/_posts/2018-02-09-Data-Science.markdown

 ## Prepare the data science environment in three steps ##

 ### Jupyter ###
-For new users, it is recommended to install [Anaconda](https://www.anaconda.com/)<sup>[4](#reference4)</sup>, The Most Popular Python Data Science Platform.
+For new users, it is recommended to install [Anaconda](https://www.anaconda.com/)<sup>[4](#reference4)</sup>, the most popular python data science platform.
 Anaconda installs Python, Jupyter Notebook and other packages used for data science.
 Learn more about Jupyter [here](/How-to-use-Jupyter-more-effectively).

 ![Anaconda](/assets/images/2018-12-15-Data-Science/2_Anaconda.png)
 *<sub> Download Anaconda for Python 3</sub>*

 ### Project template ###
 It is a good practice to have a project template which makes it easy to work and understand.
 A Cookiecutter is a logical, reasonably standardized, but flexible project structure for doing and sharing data science work.
+It can be installed by the following command.

 ```
 $ pip install cookiecutter